Recommendations & Conclusions

 UKRI should revise its Infrastructure Roadmap to include a detailed mapping of existing capabilities, identify underserved regions, and prioritise infrastructure development that supports economic resilience and long-term growth.
 (Recommendation, Paragraph 102)

-Government response.
 The government partially agrees, citing past UKRI work on an infrastructure roadmap and landscape analysis.
-It commits to exploring options for a framework and toolkit to support R&D infrastructure investment decisions, but does not explicitly commit to revising the roadmap …
+It commits to exploring options for a framework and toolkit to support R&D infrastructure investment decisions, but does not explicitly commit to revising the roadmap with all the specific details …

 Department for Science, Innovation and Technology